opf/openproject/docs/installation-and-operations/operation/restoring/README.md

 Your `pgdata` directory is now ready to be mounted by your final OpenProject container.

-4)

-Start the container as described in the [installation section](../../installation/docker/#recommended-usage) mounting `/var/lib/openproject/pgdata` (and `/var/lib/openproject/assets/` for attachments).

 **Restoring attachments**

 If you also have file attachments to restore you can simply copy them into the attachments folder on the docker